 In order to achieve this, you will need to add a “Lead Generation” element on your website and connect it to one of the mailing/marketing services that you are using, through an API connection.

-First you have to click on the plus sign from the right sidebar to open the list of elements.
+First, you have to click on the plus sign from the right sidebar to open the list of elements.
 Look for the “Lead Generation” element.
 When you find it, drag & drop it to the desired place on your page:

 Then, a lightbox will open, where you will have to choose a suitable template for the element.
-You can use the filtering option from the left side of the pop-up, in order to only show certain types of forms:
+You can use the filtering options from the left side of the pop-up, in order to only show certain types of forms:

 In order to choose a template, simply click on the one you want to use.

 You will see that the "Lead Generation" element is a simple form that you can configure to suit your needs, from the options available in the left sidebar.